threader/PC-Tuning/docs/post-install.md

 ## Merge the Registry Files

-- Open CMD as Administrator & enter the command below to merge the registry files.
+- Open CMD as administrator & enter the command below to merge the registry files.
 Replace ``<winver>`` with the Windows version you are configuring (e.g 7, 8, 10 etc).

     ```bat
     C:\prerequisites\scripts\registry\apply-registry.exe --winver <winver>
     ```

+- Please ensure that the program prints a "done" message to the console, if it has not then command prompt was probably not opened with administrator privileges & the registry files were not successfully merged.

 - Restart your PC (important).

 - You may establish an internet connection after you have restarted as the Windows update policies will take effect.